 - A budget statement that details any existing funding and how those funds were used, and a short description of how the prize funds will be used to supplement the goals of the project

-The deadline for submission of entries is May 15, 2014.
-Recipients will be announced at the following AHA annual meeting in January 2015.
+The deadline for submission of entries is May 15, 2015.
+Recipients will be announced at the January 2016 AHA annual meeting in Atlanta.

 If you are interested in donating to the Rosenzweig Prize fund, which is administered through George Mason University, send your tax deductible contributions to GMU Foundation, Inc., 4400 University Dr., MS 1A3, Fairfax, VA 22030.